Always make sure you have the correct equipment ready for match day. This should include (home team responsible unless stated):

 If a player receives two sin bin cautions in a single match, then there is a County fine and a one match suspension.

-From the 2019-20 season, Under 7s will use the Power Play option allowed by the FA in small sided football.
-It is being introduced at Under 7 as team ability levels are unknown at that age group to avoid team becoming demoralised in one-sided matches and make it more challenging for the stronger team.
+Under 7s and Under 8s will use the Power Play option allowed by the FA in small sided football.
+It will be optional for the losing manager to make sure of the Power Play.
+It is being used to avoid team becoming demoralised in one-sided matches and make it more challenging for the stronger team.

 How does it work?